Kushal2004/NdayResearch/Thread Execution Hijacking.md

 - TH32CS_SNAPALL: Includes all of the above.

 #### Thread32First() : Retrieves information about the first thread of any process encountered in a system snapshot.
+#### Thread32Next(): Retrieves information about the next thread of any process encountered in the system memory snapshot.

 ```cpp
 THREADENTRY32 threadEntry;